himanichauhan31/CrackIt-AI-interview-coach/README.md

 ## About the Project

-**CrackIT AI Interview Coach** is an AI-powered mock interview platform that helps users prepare for technical and HR interviews through interactive practice sessions.
-The application supports both text and voice responses, analyzes answers using Natural Language Processing (NLP), and provides instant feedback to improve interview performance and communication skills.
+**CrackIT AI Interview Coach** is an AI-powered mock interview platform designed to simulate real interview experiences and help users build confidence before facing actual interviews.
+The platform offers 500+ carefully curated interview questions across five specialized question banks—Data Structures & Algorithms (150), Java (100), DBMS (100), Operating Systems (75), and HR (75)—allowing users to practice a wide range of technical and behavioral topics.
+With support for both voice and text-based responses, the application leverages Natural Language Processing (NLP) to evaluate answers, generate instant scores, and provide personalized feedback.
+By tracking performance over time, CrackIT AI enables users to identify areas for improvement, strengthen their communication skills, and approach interviews with greater confidence.

 ## What the Project Does